caipeide/autorace/README.md

 </div>

 1. Turn on your car and the motor, and connect to the car via Jupter Lab on your PC.
+2. Open a terminal and run `donkey calibrate --channel 1 --bus=1`
+3. Enter `370` when prompted for a PWM value.
+Then you should hear your ESC **beep** indicating that it's calibrated.
+If not, adjust this value a little, or else the motor won't work.
+4. Enter 400 and you should see your cars wheels start to go forward.
+5. Keep trying different values until you've found a reasonable max speed and remember this PWM value. *Remember do not set the max speed too high, otherwise, the front wheel of the car will be easily damaged when crashed at fence.* For repairing, refer to [this](#notes-repair).

+Reverse on RC cars is a little tricky because the ESC must receive a reverse pulse, zero pulse, reverse pulse to start to go backwards.
+To calibrate a reverse PWM setting...

+1. Enter the reverse value, for example `330`, then the zero throttle value you find above, then the reverse value again.
+2. Enter values +/- 10 of the reverse value to find a reasonable reverse speed.
+Remember this reverse PWM value.

+Enter these values in `myconfig.py` script as `THROTTLE_FORWARD_PWM`, `THROTTLE_STOPPED_PWM`, and `THROTTLE_REVERSE_PWM`.

+#### 1.3 Steering Calibration

 2. Open a terminal and run `donkey calibrate --channel 0 --bus=1`
 3. Enter 320 and you should see the wheels on your car move slightly.
 If not enter 400 or 300.
 4. Next enter values +/- 10 from your starting value to find the PWM setting that makes your car turn all the way left and all the way right.
 Remember these values.